• Environmental Economist · Researcher

 Working Papers

-• Lowe Mackenze, L. Perng,A.,Dugstad A., C.Fezzi & Oleson K. The economic value of coral reefs under future climate scenarios for the Main Hawaiian Islands
+• Lowe Mackenze, L. Perng,A.,Dugstad A., C.Fezzi & Oleson K. The economic impact of climate change on coral reef in the Main Hawaiian Islands R & R Ecological Economics Code Data Methods

-• Lowe Mackenze, A.,Dugstad A. & Oleson K. Economic Value of Campsite Closures in Hawaii
+• Lowe Mackenze, A.,Dugstad A. & Oleson K. Unequal Recreational Losses?
+Revealed Preference Evidence of Campsite Closures in Hawaiʻi R & R Land Economics

 • Lowe Mackenze, A., Dundas SJ Is a Photo Worth 1,000 Likes?
 Visitation Modeling and The Influence of Instagram at National Parks